Taylor's gold

 Taylor's gold is a pear variety thought to be a mutant of the pear Doyenné du Comice.
 It has a russeted cinnamon coloured skin and a juicy aromatic flavour.
 It was discovered in New Zealand in 1986.

 It was first found within an orchard belonging to Michael King-Turner, living near Nelson, New Zealand.
-It was first thought to be a relative of a Comice pear, but was then later believed to be a natural cross between a 'Bosc pear' and 'Comice' pear.
+It was first thought to be a relative of a Comice pear, but was later believed to be a natural cross between a 'Bosc pear' and 'Comice' pear.
 It was then sent to the US in 1998 and grown in Washington (state).